 Google Home wins because it uses Google to search.

 Amazon Echo uses Bing, which is the dumbest search engine that has been devised since Ask Jeeves.But they both still kind of suck at this, even Google Home.They're OK, but more often than not, you get 'I don't know how to help with that' from Google Home, or 'I don't know that' from Alexa.But on the whole, Google Home wins here.

 WINNER: Google Home

-If you are one of the four people on the planet who has already rewired your home with smart lights, smart door locks and smart plugs, then this will be very important to you – in which case, you need to go to the respective websites Amazon Echo Smart Home Devices and Google Home Smart Home Devicesand read which works with what.
+If you are one of the few people who has fully rewired your home with smart lights, smart door locks and smart plugs, then this will be very important to you - in which case, you need to go to the respective websites Amazon Echo Smart Home Devices and Google Home Smart Home Devices and read which works with your set-up.

 Both tell you the time, read news from an almost identical but limited number of outlets (BBC headlines, Telegraph, CNN and a few others).

 You can buy stuff online with Amazon Echo, but only from the Amazon site, and obviously, you have to be very careful about this since you can't see what you're agreeing to buy.
 This works best for repeat orders from past purchase.You can't buy anything in real life using Google Home yet.

 Both have shopping and to-do list functions so you can just add items as you think of them - but you'll need to use a related app to view the list while you're out and about (unless shopping straight from Amazon, as above).
 Both can set alarms, timers and reminders.
 Both can tell you ropey jokes, give you sports scores, simple and often dubious (particularly with Alexa) car directions.

 Google Home is slightly better at public transportation directions and times, but still not great.